Can you handle the challenge?

 Linette Edonya, Enterprise Support Officer at the University of Essex added: “We are proud to be hosting such a wonderful event and alongside the challenge of the sports itself, the opportunity for business networking in a relaxed and friendly environment will be second to none.
 Raising money for the FJG Charitable Trust also means that we will see all the proceeds being used to help and improve the local community”.

-For more information about the Sporting Challenge please contact Matt Cann or Tara Lee at Fisher Jones Greenwood, or see our full event flyer.
+For more information about the Sporting Challenge please contact Matt Cann or Tara Lee at Fisher Jones Greenwood.